 To further reduce potential for depredation, vessels are encouraged to set lines at depths exceeding 1000 m.

-VMS polling

-CCPs shall require their flagged vessels fishing for Dissostichus spp. in this area to report VMS data automatically to their FMC at least every hour when they are present in the Del Cano area.

 Scientific committee

 In 2020 the SC shall make recommendations in order to build an area wide habitat model, a spatial and temporal CPUE analysis, an estimate and map of local abundancies and a local population assessment.
 It shall further advise on any necessary improvements to data collection in order to reduce future assessment uncertainty.